Baptist Memorial Hospital-Memphis

-Baptist Memorial Hospital-Memphis (formerly known as Baptist East) is a 706-bed a general hospital in Memphis, Tennessee.
+Baptist Memorial Hospital-Memphis (formerly known as Baptist East) is a 706-bed general hospital in Memphis, Tennessee.

+History

 This hospital, built in 1979, is now the flagship of Baptist Memorial Health Care since the closure of the Madison Campus in the Medical District, Memphis in 2000, which dated from 1912.
 Baptist Memorial Health Care operates 22 Hospitals and numerous clinics in the three states surrounding the Memphis area.
 The former Madison Campus has been redeveloped by the University of Tennessee Health Science Center.

 Facilities

 The hospital has full emergency room services.